-When and Where IHRL Applies is the Subject of Debate
+3. When and Where IHRL Applies is the Subject of Debate

-That IHRL law applies to interactions between a nation state and persons who are in its territory during peacetime is not subject to any real debate; this can clearly be seen in the plain language used in the various treaties which govern IHRL.
-However, there is a discussion as to whether IHRL applies at all times and in all places or whether it may be displaced by the lex specialis of LOAC (laws governing specific subjects in place of laws of general application) in armed conflict settings.
-This latter approach is supported by countries such as the U.S., Canada, and New Zealand, who have long held that LOAC governs armed conflict and that IHRL rules do not necessarily apply as a matter of course, but rather apply only on a highly situationally dependent basis.
+That IHRL law applies to interactions between a nation state and persons who are in its territory during peacetime is not subject to any real debate;44 this can clearly be seen in the plain language used in the various treaties which govern IHRL.45 However, there is a discussion as to whether IHRL applies at all times and in all places46 or whether it may be displaced by the lex specialis of LOAC (laws governing specific subjects in place of laws of general application) in armed conflict settings.
+This latter approach is supported by countries such as the U.S., Canada, and New Zealand, who have long held that

-Violence, 87 INT'L REV. RED CROSS 375, 376 (2005) ("[T]he protection of the rights of the persons affected by [security detention are] insufficiently elaborated.").
+U.N.
+Doc.
+CCPR/C/80/D/1051/2002, (2004) (noting that "detention on the basis of a security certification on national security grounds does not result ipso facto in arbitrary detention, contrary to article 9, paragraph 1."); see also ICCPR, supra note 11, art.
+9 Hum.
+Rts.
+Comm.
+General Cmt.
+35, § 18; African Charter, supra note 23 (It should be noted, however, that the Human Rights Commission has repeatedly emphasized that security detention presents a severe risk of arbitrariness.).
+43 See Jelena Pejic, Procedural Principles and Safeguards for Internment/Administrative Detention in Armed Conflict and Other Situations of Violence, 87 INT'L REV. RED CROSS 375, 376 (2005) ("[T]he protection of the rights of the persons affected by [security detention are] insufficiently elaborated.").
 44 ICCPR, supra note 11, art.
-2, ¶ 1 ("Each State Party . . . undertakes to respect and to ensure to all individuals within its territory and subject to its jurisdiction . . . ."); Protection of Human Rights., supra note 23, art.
-1 ("The High Contracting Parties shall secure to everyone within their jurisdiction . . . ."); Convention on Human Rights, supra note 23, art.
-1 ("The States Parties to this Convention undertake to respect the rights and freedoms recognized herein and to ensure to all persons subject to their jurisdiction the free and full exercise of those rights and freedoms . . . .").
+2, ¶ 1 ("Each State Party . . . undertakes to respect and to ensure to all individuals within its territory and subject to its jurisdiction "); Protection of Human Rights., supra note 23, art.
+1 ("The High Contracting Parties shall secure to everyone within their jurisdiction "); Convention on Human Rights, supra note 23, art.
+1 ("The States Parties to this Convention undertake to respect the rights and freedoms recognized herein and to ensure to all persons subject to their jurisdiction the free and full exercise of those rights and freedoms").
 But see African Charter, supra note 23 (lacking a jurisdictional clause).
 45 See UDHR, supra note 17, Preamble (stating that the Universal Declaration of Human Rights is "a common standard of achievement" and should have effective recognition and observance, both among the peoples of Member States and of territories under their jurisdiction).

-&lt;sup>46 ICRC, International Humanitarian Law: Answers to Your Questions, at 41 (Aug.
+46 ICRC, International Humanitarian Law: Answers to Your Questions, at 41 (Aug.
 27, 2015); see also Legality of the Threat or Use of Nuclear Weapons, Advisory Opinion, 1996 I.C.J.
 226, ¶ 25 (July 8); Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory, Advisory Opinion, 2004 I.C.J.
 136, ¶¶ 106-13 (July 9); Case Concerning Armed Activities on the Territory of the Congo (Dem.
 Rep. Congo v.
 Uganda), Judgment, 2005 I.C.J.
 168, ¶ 216 (Dec.
 19).
-See, e.g., Mary McLeod, Acting Legal Adviser, U.S. Dep't of State, Opening Statement at 53rd Session of the U.N.
-Committee Against Torture, (Nov.
-3, 2014) (noting that "the law of armed conflict is the controlling body of law with respect to the conduct of hostilities and the protection of war victims."); U.N.
-Gen. Assemb.
-Third Comm., 2004 DIGEST OF UNITED STATES PRACTICE IN INTERNATIONAL LAW, ch.
-6, § F(1) at 331 ("Third, with respect to preambular paragraph ('PP') 4 and PP6, references to human rights law during armed conflict by necessity refer only to those